 \section{Dataset}

 WebCoderBench includes 1,572 real-world user requirements across 20 application categories.
-Of these, 1,413 are text-only, 123 include images, and 36 include URLs as additional resources.
-In terms of clarity, 78 requirements are vague, 730 intermediate, and 764 clear.
-We further divide them into five complexity levels with 179, 433, 658, 259, and 43 samples from simple to complex, respectively.
-Our dataset exhibits sufficient diversity to represent real-world user requirements.
+Of these requirements, 1,413 are text-only, 123 include images, and 36 include URLs as additional resources.
+In terms of clarity, 78 requirements are vague, 730 are intermediate, and 764 are clear.
+We further divide these 1,572 requirements into five complexity levels with 179, 433, 658, 259, and 43 samples from simple to complex, respectively.
+Overall, the dataset exhibits sufficient diversity to represent real-world user requirements.